tsedio/tsed/docs/tutorials/bullmq.md

 ## Defining a fallback job

 Because the `@JobController` requires a name, you can not use it in case you have dynamic job names.
-For this use case there is a `@FallbackJobController`, which allows you to define a fallback method globally or per queue:
+For this usecase there is a `@FallbackJobController`, which allows you to define a fallback method globally or per queue:

 ```ts
 import {FallbackJobController, JobMethods} from "@tsed/bullmq";